varun325/Python_Script_to_manage_your_Folders_automatically/README.md

 # Python Script to manage your folders automatically
-## _This Script can run in back ground add move files to differemt folders based upon file types_
+## _This Script can run in back ground and move files to different folders based upon file types_

 **In this example we have managed the download folder**